 What does it look like?
-This is a beautiful salmon-pink and white cockatoo.
+The Major Mitchell’s is a beautiful salmon-pink and white cockatoo.
 When the crest is erected it reveals a dark pink-red colouration with a broad yellow band running through the centre.
 In flight, the dark pink of the under-wings is clear visible.

 Where does it live?
 It is found in the arid and semi-arid areas of inland Australia.

 What are its habitats and habits?
 It feeds on a variety of seeds, nuts, fruits and insects, both in trees and on the ground.
 Forming small flocks, occasionally in the company of Galahs, the Major Mitchell’s Cockatoo inhabits a variety of wooded habitats, especially mallee and acacia.
 The normal contact call is a quavering two-syllable screech.